patternfly/patternfly-elements/docs/content/develop/step-2d.md

 ## Disconnected Callback

 It's a good idea to clean up your event listeners after a web component is disconnected.
 The lifecycle callback that runs on web components is the `disconnectedCallback`, ideal for cleaning up our code.
-For this example, all we'll need to do is remove the listeners we added to the follow button.
+For this example, all we'll need to do is remove the click listener we added to the follow button.

 ```
 disconnectedCallback() {
-  if (this.button) {
   this.button.removeEventListener("click", this._clickHandler);
-    this.button.removeEventListener("keyup", this._keyupHandler);
-  }
 }
 ```